jwong12/PizzaOrdering/README.md

 # Pizza Ordering APIs

-A website that let users create pizza orders and retrieve the order history through REST APIs.
+This web application lets users submit their pizza orders and store owners to fetch the most recent orders from the database.
+This application uses Node.JS and REST API endpoints to perform CRUD operations in a MongoDB database.
+This project was written using ES6 Javascript features and Handlebars templating engine.

 ## Installation

-In order to run this node.js project, you will need to install the following modules and templating engine.
+In order to run this project, you will need to install the following modules and templating engine.

 ### Express-generator